bhagatchaudhary/digital-clock/README.md

 # digital-clock
-This is simple digital clock with HTML, CSS and JS
+This is simple digital clock with simple HTML, CSS and JS